hotwax/oms-documentation/applicationFlows(old)/workflow/job-manager.md

 ### Presell page

-Displays and allows configurations on the Preorders and Backorders related jobs.
+Displays and allows configurations on the Pre-orders and Backorders related jobs.